When Mike Brune, executive director of RAN (the Rainforest Action Network) says "I can't remember a more charged atmosphere," you know it must be bad.

 The school site just 300 feet away from a coal slurry impoundment containing 2.8 billion gallons of toxic sludge held back by unreinforced earthen walls.
 Sound familiar?

 It should.
-Last year what was arguably the largest environmental disaster in U.S. history occurred when just such a wall failed in the coal ash spill
+Last year what was arguably the largest environmental disaster in U.S. history occurred when just such a wall failed in the coal ash spill in Tennessee.

 This is the kind of thing that happens when the EPA is not allowed to enforce federal laws protecting both the environment and the welfare of the people.

-, the Bush administration allowed coal operations to apply for permits directly to the Army Corps of Engineers, circumventing the EPA and violating long-standing federal water protections laws.
+As I posted earlier, the Bush administration allowed coal operations to apply for permits directly to the Army Corps of Engineers, circumventing the EPA and violating long-standing federal water protections laws.

 Sadly, Obama has failed to overturn this loophole.
 For a blow-by-blow of coal lobbying efforts and the administration's sudden pro-coal change of heart read the Obamboozled blog.